|vilcabamba, Loja, Ecuador|

 (projects i'm following)

-After a 2 years of developing an agroforestry project in the tropical rainforest of Equatorial Guinea, West Africa, 1988-90 (http://ziaparker.bizland.com/rain.html), I took Jerome's PDC in Basalt at Central Rocky Mountain Permaculture ('91).
-In this first course, I taught a segment on Rainforest and cross-cultural applications of PC.
+Upon my return, I presented a segment on Tropical Rainforest and cross-cultural applications of PC at Jerome Osentowski's PDC in Basalt, Colorado at Central Rocky Mountain Permaculture ('91) and received my Permaculture Design Course certificate from that course.
 My PC Teacher's Training in Santa Fe came the following year.
 Joining several PDC teaching teams followed, including courses on the Native American Navaho reservation in '93-'94.
 I also headed up a PC gardening project on the Arapaho Native American reservation.

 In 2007, I purchased a 2 acre farm near my hometown, and it became Boulder Colorado's first official demonstration farm, from which I coordinated and was the lead teacher of PDCs for the next 5 years.
 The students and interns helped direct this farm, Willow Way Permaculture into an Herbal CSA.
 We incorporated a small constructed wet-land system in the pond, and taught many workshops on low-cost season extension, climate-battery hoop house design and soil improvement via composting, sheet-mulch,berm/swale and multiple vermiculture/microbial systems for the semi-arid climate.